Jewels of Indochina

 Day 22-Free day in Phnom Penh; optional visit to Silk Island

-Today is free allowing you the opportunity to explore the city or its surrounds further.
-Optional excursions close to the city include a trip to Silk Island, Chiso Mountain or the abandoned Royal City of Oudong.
-Each of these excursions are half a day in duration and may be combined, your tour leader will discuss in more detail.
-Silk Island or Koh Dach is reached by a short ferry journey along the Mekong where the majority of villagers on the island earn a living through producing handicrafts.
-It is a great opportunity to learn more about traditional ways of life and interact with locals as you learn about the island's iconic silk weaving.
-Chiso Mountain (380m), located in Sia village about 62 km south of Phnom Penh, is topped by the ruins of an 11th century Khmer Brahmanic Temple with fine views of the surrounding paddy fields.
-Oudong is about an hour north of the capital and offers the opportunity to explore attractive historic temples and stupas.
+Our optional excursions close to the city include a trip to Silk Island, Chiso Mountain or the abandoned Royal City of Oudong.
+Each of these takes up half a day and can be combined, our tour leader will discuss it in more detail.
+Silk Island or Koh Dach is reached by a short boat journey along the Mekong where the majority of villagers on the island earn a living producing handicrafts.
+It's a great opportunity to learn more about traditional ways of life and interact with locals as you learn about silk weaving.
+Chiso Mountain (380 meters/1247 feet), located in Sia village about 62 kilometres/38.5 miles south of Phnom Penh, is topped by the ruins of an 11th-century Khmer Brahmanic Temple with views of the surrounding paddy fields.
+Oudong is around one hour north of the capital and offers the opportunity to explore historic temples and stupas.

 23